nextflow-io/website/content/example2.md

 ### Synopsis

-In the above example it is defined a simple pipeline made up of two processes.
+In the above example we define a simple pipeline with two processes.

-The first one executes a Perl code, because the script block definition starts with a PERL <em>shebang</em> declaration (line 14).
+The first process executes a Perl script, because the script block definition starts with a Perl _shebang_ declaration (line 14).
+Since Perl uses the `$` character for variables, we use the special `shell` block instaed of the normal `script` block to easily distinguish the Perl variables from the Nextflow variables.

-In the same way the second process will execute a Python piece of code, by the simply fact the the script block starts with a Python <em>shebang</em> header (line 36).
+In the same way, the second process will execute a Python script, because the script block starts with a Python shebang (line 36).